Defecatory Dysfunction: What’s the Issue?

 Once the cause is identified, treatment can then be pursued; and at Coyle Institute, we work with our patients to find the very best options to fit their specific needs and address any concerns they might be feeling.
-Should the diagnosis prove to indicate the need for surgery, Dr. Coyle holds the unique distinction of being highly-experienced in performing both non-invasive and minimally invasive surgeries, including robotically-assisted procedures as well as laparoscopic surgery.
-Not all cases of defecatory disfunction require surgery, however.
-Alternative solutions include:
+Should the diagnosis prove to indicate the need for surgery, Dr. Coyle holds the unique distinction of being highly experienced in performing both non-invasive and minimally invasive surgeries, including robotically-assisted procedures as well as laparoscopic surgery and colon hydrotherapy.
+Not all cases of defecatory dysfunction require surgery, however.

 At Coyle Institute, we believe that all women should be free from the concerns of defecatory dysfunction, and we offer the patients in our care our expertise and our dedication to serving them at the highest level.
 Whether yours are concerns related to bowel function or other urogynecological conditions including urinary incontinence, pelvic organ prolapse, pelvic pain, or pelvic floor disorder, we welcome you to see just what sets us apart.
 Take charge of your life and give us a call today!